dickhery/seed-vault/README.md

 ### vetKD local setup

-The backend now calls the management canister (`aaaaa-aa`) directly for vetKD using the `dfx_test_key` that ships with the local replica.
-No extra canister or WASM download is required.
-For IC deployments, switch the key name in `src/seed-vault-backend/main.mo` to `test_key_1` or `key_1` and attach the recommended cycles for vetKD calls.
+The backend calls the management canister (`aaaaa-aa`) directly for vetKD.
+No separate `vetkd_system_api` canister is needed.
+Use the local `dfx_test_key` when developing locally; for IC deployments switch the key name in `src/seed-vault-backend/main.mo` to `test_key_1` or `key_1` and attach the recommended cycles for vetKD calls.

+### Internet Identity usage

+- **IC / production**: The frontend already points to the official II at `https://identity.ic0.app` when `DFX_NETWORK=ic`.
+No II canister is deployed by this project on mainnet.
+- **Local**: Deploy a local II manually (see commands above) and set `CANISTER_ID_INTERNET_IDENTITY` in your shell so the frontend can build the correct login URL.
+Because II is no longer listed in `dfx.json`, running `dfx deploy` will not create additional II canisters or consume cycles unexpectedly.

 ### Note on frontend environment variables